metaDMG-dev/metaDMG-cpp/README.md

 # Usage

-metaDMG-cpp can calculate substitutions between read and reference, this can be done either in global mode where the sustitution statistics are calculates across all references/chromosomes aligned to.
-This is typically used for sequence data generated from a single source (bone, tooth or like) where you want the overall DNA damage pattern.
-But it can also be run in local mode in which the substitutions are calculated for all reads mapped to a given reference/chromosome.
-In this case and if the same read aligns to 2 or more different references it will be counted more than twice.
-Hence for metagenomes, the correct way of running metaDMG-cpp is to use the LCA, then dfit and lastly aggregate the results together.
+## Damage analysis (non-taxonomically assigned)

-## Damage analysis
+metaDMG-cpp calculates substitutions between reads and reference sequences.
+It can operate in two modes:

-Calculations of substitution matrices (without any LCA analysis), either at a:
+	- global mode (--run_mode 0): Substitution statistics are calculated across all references or chromosomes to which reads are aligned.
+This mode is typically used for sequence data derived from a single source (e.g., bone, tooth), where the goal is to obtain an overall DNA damage pattern.
-	- global mode (--run_mode 0) e.g. one matrix for the whole alignment file.
-Which is useful for single taxa analysis or if you want a global estimate for a metagenome.
+	- local mode (--run_mode 1): Substitution statistics are computed for all unique references in your bam file.
+In this mode, if a read aligns to multiple references, it will be counted multiple times.
- 	- local mode  (--run_mode 1) e.g. a matrix for each reference with alignments.
-Which can be useful for microbial analysis and simulation of ancient metagenomes.
+For metagenomic data, the recommended workflow is to first use LCA (Lowest Common Ancestor), then run dfit, and finally aggregate the results.

 ```
 ./metaDMG-cpp getdamage [options] <in.bam>|<in.sam>|<in.cram>